mapperr/sec/README.md

 - [age](https://github.com/FiloSottile/age): the awesome encryption tool by Filippo Valsorda
 - [pa](https://github.com/biox/pa): an amazing password manager writter in a few lines of POSIX shell
-- [git-crypt](https://github.com/AGWA/git-crypt): a long standing tool, same concept as sec-git, but using GPG
+- [git-crypt](https://github.com/AGWA/git-crypt): a long standing tool, same concept as git-sec, but using GPG
-- [shroudage](https://github.com/nxsy/shroudage): the inspiration for sec-git, written in bash
+- [shroudage](https://github.com/nxsy/shroudage): the inspiration for git-sec, written in bash
-- [git-agecrypt](https://github.com/vlaci/git-agecrypt): another inspiration for sec-git, written in rust
+- [git-agecrypt](https://github.com/vlaci/git-agecrypt): another inspiration for git-sec, written in rust